 Energy Cultures.
 Edited with Imre Szeman.
 Morgantown, WV: West Virginia University Press (forthcoming 2018).

 The Bloomsbury Companion to Marx.
 Edited with Andrew Pendakis and Imre Szeman.
-New York: Bloomsbury Academic Press & Continuum (forthcoming 2018).
+New York: Bloomsbury Academic Press & Continuum (in press 2018).

 Materialism and the Critique of Energy.
 Edited with Brent Bellamy.
-Chicago and Edmonton: MCM Prime Press (forthcoming 2018).
+Chicago and Edmonton: MCM Prime Press (in press 2018).